Answered By: Bob Glass

 • Paste the article's title in the Discovery GALILEO search field and click Search.

 • When the search result opens, scan the list for the article you want.
-Not often, you will see a PDF icon for full-text.
+It should be close to the top.

 • Full-Text Finder will tell you whether full-text is directly available in some other online service the Library licenses.

-• It will also show a link to Obtain the Article through ILL (Interlibrary Loan).
+• Or It will also show a link to Obtain the Article through ILL (Interlibrary Loan).

 • Click that link to place an ILL request.
 (For more about ILL and Full-Text Finder, watch this tutorial.)